 Dr. Stringer started his practice in Colorado Springs in 1980 following a fellowship in arthritis surgery with Dr. Mack Clayton in Denver, CO.
-He immediately became active in the orthopaedic community, and served as president and program chair for the El Paso County Orthopaedic Society (the Bombers) for 15 years.
-He was the first chairman of the orthopaedic department at Penrose St. Francis Hospitals, and was chief of medical staff from 1998-2000.
+He immediately became active in the orthopedic community and served as president and program chair for the El Paso County Orthopaedic Society (the Bombers) for 15 years.
+He was the first chairman of the orthopedic department at Penrose St. Francis Hospitals and was chief of medical staff from 1998-2000.

-Dr. Stringer also served as chief medical counsel to the United States Olympic Committee from 1990-1995, and during that time was team physician for the US ski team at the 1994 University Games in Zakopane, Poland, and medical director for the 1995 US Olympic Festival.
+Dr. Stringer also served as chief medical counsel to the United States Olympic Committee from 1990-1995.
+During that time, he acted as team physician for the US ski team at the 1994 University Games in Zakopane, Poland, and medical director for the 1995 US Olympic Festival.
 He continues to support and care for local athletes as team physician for the Pine Creek High School – a position that he has held since 1998.